 - To freeze avocado, puree the fruit, add lemon or lime juice, pack in freezer containers and freeze.

-- Avocado can be grown from seed; remove the stone; soak it in hot water; plant in a small pot with potting soil; if you slice off the top and dip it in fungicide you can speed up germination; it can take weeks or months for a shoot to appear.
+- Avocados can be grown from seed; remove the stone; soak it in hot water; plant in a small pot with potting soil; if you slice off the top and dip it in fungicide you can speed up germination; it can take weeks or months for a shoot to appear.
 Hybrid avocados will not grow true from seed.

 - The easiest way to grow avocados is to buy ready-grown plants grafted onto a disease-resistant rootstock.

-Avocado Problems and Control
+Avocado Diseases and Pests

-- Root rot can occur where the soil is poorly drained; there is no cure for rot caused by the fungus Phytophthora cinnamomic; growth will stall, leaves will yellow and wilt, branches will die back.
+- Root rot can occur where the soil is poorly drained; there is no cure for rot caused by the fungus Phytophthora cinnamomic; growth will stall, leaves will yellow and wilt, and branches will die back.
 Plant certified disease-free plants.

 - Fungal diseases can be reduced and controlled by spacing trees widely and allowing for plenty of sunlight and air circulation, especially in humid regions.

 - Leaf diseases may occur in humid locations; keep trees well-watered and fed; prune to promote air circulation.